-- 8. At each ordinary plenary session, AFCAC shall establish its work programme for the period until the following ordinary plenary session. - 9.
-The direction, co-ordination and steering of the work programme between ordinary plenary sessions shall be the responsibility of the Bureau of AFCAC. - 10.
-AFCAC shall determine its own internal organization, arrangements and procedures, including the formation of committees to study special aspects of civil aviation in Africa. - 11.
-Member States should be represented at meetings of AFCAC by delegates senior in rank and competent in the field to be discussed for the authoritative handling of the problems. - 12.
-There shall be established by AFCAC a Secretariat for organizing studies, meetings, maintenance of records and the like.
+- The direction, co-ordination and steering of the work programme between ordinary plenary sessions shall be the responsibility of the Eureau of AFCAC. - 10.
+AFCAC shall determine its own internal organization, arrangements and procedures, including the formation of committees to study special aspects of civil aviation in Africa.

+II.
+Member States should be represented at meetings of AFCAC by delegates senior in rank and competent in the field to be discussed for the authoritative handling of the problems.

+- 12. There shall be established by AFCAC a Secretariat for organizing studies, meetings, maintenance of records and the like.
 The rules governing the recruitment and conditions of service of the staff shall be determined by AFCAC.
-ICAO, during the initial period to be determined by AFCAC, shall have the following responsibilities: - (i) To provide staff to carry out studies, organize meetings and undertake related activities; - (ii) To handle minutes, correspondence, etc.
+ICAO, during the initial period to be determined by AFCAC, shall have the following responsibilities: - (i) To provide staff to carry out studies, organize meetings and undertake related activities;

+(ii) To handle minutes, correspondence, etc.